qpbp/blog/_posts/2016-08-29-bot-without-programming.md

 Ok, forgot this for now.
 We will take it later.
 Let's continue.

-## Creating groups and block
+## Creating groups and blocks
-Before this, please clean all groups on Chatfuel dashboard except "Default" group.
+Before this, please clean all groups on Chatfuel dashboard, except "Default" group.
 It's easy.

-Okay, I think we need to start from greetings to the user.
-Let's change the welcome message block:
+Cool!
+I think we need to start from greetings to the user.
+Let's change the "Welcome message" block:

 ![Welcome message](/assets/images/bot-without-programming/default-message.png "Welcome message")

-Now go to the "Add Group button" and create new "Navigation" group with "Menu" block:
+Now go to the "Add Group" button and create new "Navigation" group with "Menu" block:

 ![Navigation menu](/assets/images/bot-without-programming/navigation-menu.png "Navigation menu")